neondatabase/website/content/docs/guides/wundergraph.md

 The following steps describe how to set up your Wundergraph project locally and configure access to Neon.

-1. In WunderGraph Cloud, select your project and click **View Git repository** to view your Wundergraph project repository.
+1. In WunderGraph Cloud, select your project and click **View Git repository** to view your WunderGraph project repository.
 2. Clone the repository and open it in your favorite IDE.

 	```bash